OAlm/eleMultiCamera/README.md

 wcjs - 0.2.7
 electron - 1.4.3

-## Description
-Electron (Nodejs) desktop application for viewing wowza video streams.
-This is basically a client to view any rtsp wowza video streams in form of 2x2, 3x3 and 4x4 screens.

 ## Improvements

 - Remove player automatically as the rtsp end shuts down.
 - Password is not stored.
 If password management is to be implemented, OS specific method should be investigated.
 - Application is not able to present rtp video stream which originates from gstreamer application.